Western black rhinoceros: Protection attempts

 There were many attempts to revive the western black and northern white rhinoceroses.
 Rhino sperm was conserved in order to artificially fertilize females to produce offspring.
 Some attempts were successful, but most experiments failed due to different reasons, including stress and reduced time in the wild.

 In 1999, World Wide Fund for Nature (WWF) published a report called "African Rhino: Status Survey and Conservation Action Plan."
 This report recommended that all surviving specimens of the western black rhino should be captured and placed in a specific region of modern Cameroon, in order to facilitate monitoring and reduce the attack rates of poachers.
 This experiment failed due to corruption.
 It demanded a large amount of money, and the risk of failure was very high.

 Western black rhinos were conserved in National Conservative parks, which did not halt their extinction.
 To monitor and protect white rhinos, WWF focuses on better-integrated intelligence gathering networks on rhino poaching and trade, more antipoaching patrols and better-equipped conservation law enforcement officers.
 WWF is setting up an Africa-wide rhino database using rhino horn DNA analysis (RhoDIS), which contributes to forensic investigations at the scene of the crime and for court evidence to greatly strengthen prosecution cases.
 WWF supports accredited training in environmental and crime courses, some of which have been adopted by South Africa Wildlife College.
 Special prosecutors have been appointed in countries like Kenya and South Africa to prosecute rhino crimes in a bid to deal with the mounting arrests and bring criminals to face swift justice with commensurate penalties.

 Traditional Chinese medicine

 In the 1950s, Mao Zedong effectively encouraged traditional Chinese medicine in an attempt to counter Western influences.
 While attempting to modernize this industry, several species were hunted.
 According to the official data published by the SATCM, 11,146 botanical and 1,581 zoological species, as well as 80 minerals were used.
-The Western Black Rhino was also hunted due to the value of its horn, which was believed to have the power to cure specific ailments and to be effective at detecting poisons (due to its high alkaline content).
-Price for horns could be high, for example 1 kg of horn could cost more than 50,000 US dollars, and the extinction of the species only increases the rarity and value of the horn.
+The western black rhino was hunted due to the value of its horn, which was believed to have the power to cure specific ailments and to be effective at detecting poisons (due to its high alkaline content).
+Price for horns could be high; for example 1 kg of horn could cost more than $50,000, and the extinction of the species only increases the rarity and value of the horn.